ENEE467-F2025/lab-0/README.md

     ```
     docker compose -f lab-0-compose.yml run --rm lab-0-docker
     ```
-* Once inside the container, you should be greeted with the following prompt
+* Once inside the container, you should be greeted with the following prompt indicating that the container is running
     ```
     (lab-0) robot@docker-desktop:~$
     ```
-    indicating that the container is running
 * Edit the lab-0 code `matrix.py` and `pendulum.py` from a VS Code editor on the host machine.
 This `lab-0` directory is mounted to the docker container so all changes will be reflected inside the container.
 * To execute the Python script, use the following command
     ```
+    cd ~/lab-0
     python pendulum.py
+    ```

+## Lab Instructions

+Please follow the [lab manual](Lab_0_Python_and_Linux.pdf) closely.
+All instructions are contained inside the lab manual.

+## Building the Container

+To build the Docker container on your own system, ensure that you have [Docker](https://www.docker.com/get-started/) installed and the Docker daemon running.
+* Clone this repository and navigate to the `docker` folder
+    ```
+    git clone git@github.com:ENEE467-F2025/lab-0.git
+    cd lab-0/docker
+    ```
+* Build the image with Docker compose
+    ```
+    docker compose -f lab-0-compose.yml build
     ```